srikanthmekala500/DSA-in-JavaScript/JavaScriptTHEORY.md

   JavaScript is a **dynamic language**.
 This means that variables in JavaScript can change type at runtime.
 - JavaScript is a **single-threaded language**.
 This means that it can only execute one task at a time.
 2) ##  What are the various data types that exist in JavaScript?
+  **Primitive Data Types:** They can hold a single simple value.
+String, Number, BigInt, Boolean, undefined, null, and Symbol are primitive data types.
+**Non-Primitive Data Types: ** They can hold multiple values.
+Objects are non-primitive data types.

 **primitive data type**s are basic types that store single values, while **non-primitive data types** are more complex and can store multiple values